-You're happily driving down the street and suddenly you hear an unfamiliar engine noise that is making your car sound like a race car - loud, annoying and definitely not how it usually sounds.
-What could be causing it and should you be alarmed?
-In this post, we will take a look at five common engine noises and discuss what might cause them as well as some possible solutions.
-If you hear an unusual noise and suspect that there might be a problem and you are not sure what it is, bring it to us.
+You're happily driving down the street and suddenly you hear an unfamiliar engine noise and you realize your engine sounds like a race car - loud, annoying, and definitely not how it usually sounds.
+What could be causing it, and should you be alarmed?
+In this post, we will take a look at five common engine noises and discuss what might cause them, as well as some possible solutions.
+If you hear an unusual noise and suspect that there might be a problem and you are not sure what it is, bring your car to us.
 Our professional mechanics will have a look at it and then provide you with expert service to solve the issue - Hansma is the best best option for car servicing in Kitchener-Waterloo!

 Worried About Your Engine?